Managing Partner, Odgers Berndtson Istanbul

 What this long-term relationship demonstrates is that CEOs can’t be just one person with all the answers – they must collaborate.
-Not just with outside organizations like ours that help provide outstanding people but internally with co-executives and staff right through the organization.
+Not just with outside organisations like ours that help provide outstanding people but internally with co-executives and staff right through the organisation.

 In Odgers Berndtson that modus operandi is critical.
 I like to use the analogy of an orchestra.
 It’s not just that every person knows what he or she is doing but how what they do relates to other players and enables each of them to be heard.
 Senior and junior players share knowledge, interpretation and inspiration as the performance unfolds.
 It only takes one player for things to go wrong.

 This science and technology issue is packed with in-depth articles exploring the trends and innov...

 When it comes to getting the right quality of board member in your boardroom, do small to mid-siz...